 Chromium-based Edge does not rely upon OS support for TLS.
-Windows’ IE 11 and Legacy Edge do not yet support TLS/1.3, but are expected to support TLS/1.3 in a future Windows 10 release.
+Windows’ IE 11 and Legacy Edge did not support TLS/1.3 in Windows 10 until recently, and now support TLS/1.3 in Windows 11.

 For the time being, enabling both TLS/1.3 and TLS/1.2 is a best practice for servers.